Acron: Life

 More or less: "The lofty physician Loftyman of Loftyville, son of a lofty father, is hidden here under a lofty crag in the loftiest of fatherlands," or "is covered by the lofty tomb of a very lofty peak."

 Some attributed the whole epigram to Simonides.

 Pliny considers Acron as the first of the Empirics.
 But this has been considered an error, for the sect alluded to did not arise until the third century BC, roughly 200 years after the time of Acron.
 Some scholars consider that the sect of the Empirici, in order to boast of a greater antiquity than the Dogmatics (founded about 400 BC by Thessalus the son and Polybus the son-in-law of Hippocrates), merely claimed Acron as their founder.

-None of Acron's works are now extant, though he wrote several in the Doric dialect on medical and physical subjects, the titles of which are preserved by the Suda and Eudocia.
+Works

+The Suda mentions two lost works by Acron: